• Skip to primary navigation

 Opening Flowers

-This opening flowers challenge is a lovely spring time activity that always gets a wow response from my children.
+A magic opening flowers challenge is a lovely springtime activity that always gets a wow response from my children.

-You simply cut a flower shape out from different types of paper, fold up the petals, place the flower on top of water in a tray and watch as it opens.
+You cut a flower shape out from different types of paper, fold up the petals, place the flower on top of the water in a tray and watch as it opens.

 Capillary action experiment using sugar paper flowers with the petals folded up.
 The petals then open when the flower is put onto the surface of water because the paper absorbs water by capillary action.